ejlee127/Mars-Web-Scraping/README.md

 * Create a template HTML file called `index.html` that will take the mars data dictionary and display all of the data in the appropriate HTML elements.
 Use the following as a guide for what the final product should look like, but feel free to create your own design.

-## Hints

-* Use Splinter to navigate the sites when needed and BeautifulSoup to help find and parse out the necessary data.

-* Use Pymongo for CRUD applications for your database.
-For this homework, you can simply overwrite the existing document each time the `/scrape` url is visited and new data is obtained.

-* Use Bootstrap to structure your HTML template.

 ### Copyright